Anikett115/Loan-Default-and-Risk-Analytics-PowerBI/README.md

 ## Power BI Report File
 The complete Power BI report is available in the repository as a `.pbix` file and contains the full data model, DAX measures, and report pages used to build the live dashboard.

 ---

+## How to Use This Repository
+1. Download the `.pbix` file from the repository.
+2. Open it using **Power BI Desktop**.
+3. If prompted for credentials, update the data source settings.
+4. Explore the report pages and interact with slicers, filters, and drill-downs.
+5. Alternatively, use the **Live Dashboard link** for a read-only interactive experience.

+---